-Your copywriter should be able to work across a variety of mediums, from web pages through ads, and brochures.
-If you only have a need for one writer, it may be a good idea to ensure the person you work with has content writing skills as well, which includes things like blog posts.
+Your copywriter should be able to work across a variety of mediums, from web pages through ads and brochures.
+If you only need one writer, it may be a good idea to ensure the person you work with has content writing skills, which includes things like blog posts.

 Consider the Resources Necessary to Fulfill the Role